For M&A advisory

 Artifacts we generate

 Per-bidder cryptographically signed deletion receipts at close.
-Statements that data was destroyed at a specific moment, verifiable on our public /verify page by any party.
+Each attests that the data was destroyed at a specific moment, verifiable by any party on our public /verify page.